Water, water everywhere…but who owns water?

 Free, clean water rains down.
 It lands on the ground and as it runs off, or percolates through the soil, it dissolves nutrients and carries them along the way.
 It also carries toxins and other pollutants from man-made activities.
 The rainwater ends up in streams, rivers, lakes and ultimately the sea, from where it evaporates and condenses into clouds which rain down again.

 In this way water seems to defy human boundaries and human ownership – but does it?
 Many rivers are the borders between countries, but who owns the water?
 Rivers also run through multiple countries.
 The River Nile, for instance, flows through seven countries.
-Each of the sevens countries takes water from the Nile and flushes waste into it.
+Each of the seven countries takes water from the Nile and flushes waste into it.
 Egypt, the last country downstream, bears the collective burden.

 Clean water access, not oil, is the real flashpoint issue in the Middle East.
 Even Prince Charles recently made the observation that the Syrian Civil War is basically about lack of access to water.
 As the world’s climate changes most dry places will get dryer.
 Drought is becoming more common and many millions of people are literally fighting for their lives, to ensure sufficient water for themselves and their families.
 Even in countries, like New Zealand, where there is plenty of rainfall, water is degraded by human activities.